Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 Vision Zero is a transportation strategy to eliminate all traffic fatalities and serious injuries for people using all modes of transportation while increasing safe, healthy, equitable mobility for all.
 Vision Zero recognizes that humans make mistakes and therefore the transportation system should be designed to minimize the consequences of human error.
 The concept was first implemented in Sweden in the 1990s and has since then gained momentum worldwide.
 Learn more about Vision Zero.

 Community engagement is a critical component of the project process.
-The project team recently concluded the first phase of community outreach, including a survey and mapping exercise on transportation safety.
-The second round of community outreach will launch in January 2025, when the community will be invited to provide feedback on the draft Vision Zero Action Plans.
+The project team conducted the first phase of community outreach in summer 2024 to learn about the Boulder County community’s transportation safety concerns.
+The second round of community outreach is launching in December 2024.
+The community for the planning areas (unincorporated Boulder County, Lafayette, and Superior) will be invited to provide feedback on the draft Vision Zero Action Plan recommendations for each jurisdiction.
+You can meet with the project team at the events listed above and by taking the recommendations survey.
 You can also submit a comment to the project team at any time.

 This effort is led by Boulder County, Superior, and Lafayette (the Partners) who joined forces to apply for Safe Streets and Roads for All (SS4A) grant funding to address regional traffic-related deaths and serious injuries.
 Each Partner will develop a Vision Zero Action Plan (VZAP) which will be a detailed analysis of traffic crashes and risk factors in the county and specific recommendations to comprehensively improve transportation safety in the coming years.